Pratik-Tulkane14/Pratik-Tulkane14/README.md

 <!-- Title and About Me Section -->
 # About Me

-• 👨‍🎓 I am a Third year Information Technology Undergraduate (Bsc.IT)
+• 👨‍🎓 I am Pratik Tulkane

 • 🏃 In absolute love with ReactJs & NextJs with TypeScript & TailwindCSS and building web applications with it